ChananelAzenkot/Final-Project-Full-Stack-Developer-App/README.md

 # Front-End

 Welcome to DataInsight, your premier solution for effortlessly organizing and maximizing employee productivity metrics.
 Our platform offers unparalleled granularity, empowering leaders with detailed daily and monthly insights.
 From team leaders to center managers, gain visibility and make informed decisions to optimize efficiency.
 Unlock the potential of your workforce with DataInsight – the indispensable tool for achieving organizational success.

 ## Getting Started

 MongoDB: in cloud in the project initial-data of the Users.

-The project has initial-data.js its have all users with password for check all project
+The project has initial-data.js its have all users with password for check all project and file fo namea&passwords.txt for all ready users to tester.

 To get started with this project, clone the repository and install dependencies: